High order moment model for polydisperse evaporating sprays towards interfacial geometry

-The high dimension nature of the phase space of the WBE makes its discretization not convenient for complex industrial applications.
-Since the exact resolution of the NDF is not required and only macroscopic quantities of the flows are needed for such applications, an Eulerian moment method can be used to reduce the complexity of WBE.
-The size-velocity moments of the NDF are expressed as follows:

-From the WBE, one can derive a system of equation of finite set of these moments.
-The obtained system is unclosed without any assumption on the NDF form.
-In the following, we consider that the velocity distribution has a prescribed form:
+where $\Stokes({\size})=\theta {\size}$ is the Stokes number and $\EvapRate$ is the dimensionless evaporation rate, assumed to be constant: $\EvapRate(S)=-\KEvap$.
+We refer the readers to the following articles and references therein \cite{laurent2015,kah2015,doisneau14}, showing that such a mesoscopic approach is capable of describing droplet heating, coalescence and break-up and two-way coupling.

-and $\varphi$ does not depend on droplet size.
-The closure of the velocity distribution requires a specific treatment, especially when we are concerned with modeling particle trajectory crossing (PTC) at high Knudsen numbers.
-In such case, the collision operator has a very limited effect on the NDF and does not produce any kind of hydrodynamic equilibrium.
-For accurate modeling of PTC, one can use high order velocity-moment closed through an anisotropic Gaussian velocity-distribution \cite{vie2015,sabat2016}.
-In the present work, we are not concerned with these modeling issues, and we will consider a monokinetic velocity distribution, which can be also analyzed as an hydrodynamic equilibrium distribution of Maxwell-Boltzmann type at zero temperature \cite{dechaisemartin_th09}:
+The high dimension of the phase space makes its direct discretization too costly for complex applications.
+Since the resolution of the NDF is not required and only macroscopic quantities of the flows are needed for applications, an Eulerian moment method can be used to reduce the complexity of the problem.
+The closure of the velocity distribution requires a specific treatment, especially when we are concerned with modeling particle trajectory crossing at high Knudsen numbers and moderate to large inertia.
+For accurate modeling of such phenomenon, one can use high order velocity-moment based on classical equilibrium approaches in kinetic theory, and we rather rely on the Levermore hierarchy \cite{levermore95,levermore96,sabat2016}.
+In the present work, we are not concerned with these modeling issues, and we will consider a monokinetic velocity distribution \cite{kah2015,sabat2016}: